babo/bigquery-prezi/prezi.md

 - queries come in through the root
 - sharded and split at intermediate servers, they will do aggregation like grouping and ordering
 - leaf nodes are thousands of machines, they do filtering, selection
-- they read the columnar storage in prallel
+- they read the columnar storage in parallel
 - they do reductions all the way up

 ---